binci/binci/README.md

 # Binci

 Binci is a utility that allows you to easily containerize your development workflow using Docker.
-Simply put; it's like having a cleanroom for all of your development processes which contains services (like databases) without needing to setup and maintain these environments manually.
+Simply put, it's like having a cleanroom for all of your development processes which contain services (like databases) without needing to setup and maintain these environments manually.

 ---